jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1) Unless prevented by subsection (2), the following persons may apply for an order under section 105 authorising the grant of a limited licence:
   (a) persons who are disqualified by an order made under this Act from holding or obtaining a driver licence:
   (b) persons who are subject to a licence suspension under section 90 (as a result of demerit points).
-(2) The following persons may not apply under this section for an order under section 105 authorising the grant of a limited licence:committed within 5 years after the commission of any other offence specified in this paragraph and arising from a different incident (whether or not both offences are of the same kind, regardless of when convictions were entered for those offences).
+(2) The following persons may not apply under this section for an order under section 105 authorising the grant of a limited licence:
   (a) a person who is disqualified from holding or obtaining a driver licence by an order made under section 65 (which relates to repeat offences involving alcohol or drugs):
   (b) a person who is disqualified from driving a vehicle being used in a transport service (other than a rental service) by virtue of section 63, if the limited licence would authorise the person to drive a vehicle being used in a transport service (other than a rental service):
   (c) a person who is disqualified from holding or obtaining a driver licence by an order made on his or her conviction for an offence against section 32(1) (which relates to driving while disqualified or contrary to a limited licence):
-  (d) a person who is disqualified by an order made on his or her conviction—
+  (d) a person who is disqualified by an order made on his or her conviction—committed within 5 years after the commission of any other offence specified in this paragraph and arising from a different incident (whether or not both offences are of the same kind, regardless of when convictions were entered for those offences).
     (i) for an offence against any of sections 35, 36, 38, and 39 (which relate to reckless or dangerous driving, careless or inconsiderate driving causing injury or death, and failing to stop after an accident); or
     (ii) for an offence against any of sections 56, 58, 60, 61, and 62 (which relate to offences involving alcohol or drugs); or
     (iii) for an offence against section 33(1) (which relates to applying for or obtaining a driver licence while disqualified from doing so); or